 Inventor Frank Ritter of Rochester Purchases Kepler’s Point, Builds Lindenhof In 1889

-Frank Ritter was described in 1889 as “a wealthy retired German of Rochester,” though retirement didn’t seem to suit him as he went from manufacturing and dealing furniture to inventing the modern dentist chair which saw his interests dovetail into The Ritter Dental Co., which supplied numerous equipment to dentistries throughout the world including x-ray machines and, of course, dental chairs.
-In fact, the Ritter name continues to be one of the leading trademarks in such equipment to this very day.
+Frank Ritter was described in 1889 as “a wealthy retired German of Rochester.”
+However, retirement didn’t seem to suit him as he went from manufacturing and dealing furniture to inventing the modern dentist chair, which saw his interests dovetail into The Ritter Dental Co., which supplied numerous equipment to dentistries throughout the world, including x-ray machines and, of course, dental chairs.
+The Ritter name remains one of the leading trademarks in such equipment today.

-The lucrative businesses not only allowed Frank Ritter to build one of the palatial homes on the mainland of the St. Lawrence River, adjacent to Keewaydin and an even shorter distance from Longue Vue Island, it allowed him to contribute as founder to the Mechanics Institute which eventually became the Rochester Institute of Technology (RIT).
+The lucrative businesses not only allowed Frank Ritter to build one of the palatial homes on the mainland of the St. Lawrence River, adjacent to Keewaydin and an even shorter distance from Longue Vue Island, but it also allowed him to contribute as a founder of the Mechanics Institute, which eventually became the Rochester Institute of Technology (RIT).
 The Ritter and Shumway descendants also contributed to the Noble Foundation Hospital Building in Alexandria Bay in later years.

 The Frank Ritter Memorial Ice Area, known as “The Ritter” to locals, was built in 1968 when the school relocated to the suburbs.
-Ritter’s grandson, Frank Ritter Shumway, was a major figure in United States figure skating and later president of the Ritter Company and a generous benefactor of RIT who helped to ensure the new arena, like the old located downtown, continued to bear his grandfather’s name.
+Ritter’s grandson, Frank Ritter Shumway, was a significant figure in the United States figure skating.
+He was later president of the Ritter Company and a generous benefactor of RIT who helped to ensure the new arena, like the old one located downtown, continued to bear his grandfather’s name.

-After purchasing the property that became Lindenhof in 1889 Frank Ritter set about building anew, though conflicting reports two days apart in the Watertown Daily Times makes it uncertain exactly what.
-The first, published July 18th, noted the property being of the prettiest spots on the mainland shore and–
+After purchasing the property that became Lindenhof in 1889, Frank Ritter set about building anew, though conflicting reports two days apart in the Watertown Daily Times make it uncertain precisely what.
+The first, published July 18th, noted the property being one of the prettiest spots on the mainland shore and–

 comprising four acres, and will erect a spacious cottage.
 In fact, the building is already on course of construction, together with a new dock.
 A new boat-house will also be built and the point otherwise beautified.

-The article in the same very newspaper a day later stated–
+The article in the same newspaper a day later stated–

 Frank Ritter, a well-known furniture dealer, of Rochester, has just completed a temporary cottage at Kepler’s Point, and with his family moved into the same today.
 They will spend the summer there.